-Federal Prison Camp Yankton is a minimum-security federal prison located in Yankton, South Dakota.
+Federal Prison Camp Yankton is a minimum-security federal prison in Yankton, South Dakota.
 It is also known as FPC Yankton and Yankton SD Prison.
 The facility houses male inmates.

 FPC Yankton Contact Information